Knightzjz/NCL-IML/README.md

 >We are the Special Interest Group on IML, led by Associate Researcher 🏀 _Jizhe Zhou_ and Professor 👨‍🏫 _Jiancheng Lv_, under Sichuan University🇨🇳.
 Please refer to [here](https://dicalab.cn/) for more information.
 >Also, here are some of our other works. 🀄 Feel free to cite and star them.
 -------------------------------------------------------------------------------------------------
-### Latest Update (Nov.
-22th)
+### Latest Update (Dec.
+25th)
+* ➡️ [🎄Christmas Special Update🎅] Training Code for IML-ViT is Now Released[IML-ViT](https://github.com/SunnyHaze/IML-ViT).
+Do note that IML-ViT is the latest benchmark (till Dec.
+2024) and possibly the only fully opensourced bechmark you can find.
+Feel free to test it and conduct us for any exceptions or questions!!!!!
 * ➡️ Our corrected NIST16 dataset, duplicated images and the label leakage problem are fully addressed.
 Training and testing splits are also provided.
-[NIST16-Deduplicated](https://github.com/DSLJDI/NIST16-data-set-deduplication/tree/main)
+[NIST16-Deduplicated](https://github.com/DSLJDI/NIST16-data-set-deduplication/tree/main)(Nov.
+22th)
 ---------------------------------------------------------------------------------------------------
 * 1🥇 Our latest benchmark and the first pure ViT-based IML build.</font> [IML-ViT](https://github.com/SunnyHaze/IML-ViT)
 * 2🥇 Our implementation of the MVSS-Net (ICCV 2021 by Dong et al.) in Pytorch, with training code embedded.
 [MVSS-NetPytorch-withTraining](https://github.com/dddb11/MVSS-Net)